-Once the first coat of paint is dry, brush on the crackle medium.
+- Once the first coat of paint is dry, brush on the crackle medium.
 Be sure to apply it as evenly as possible, and make sure you don’t miss any surface areas.

-When the crackle medium feels dry to the touch, apply your top coat of paint.
+- When the crackle medium feels dry to the touch, apply your top coat of paint.
 As the paint dries, the fractures will appear.

 Crackle Paint Tips

 - Think About the Type of Cracks You Want When You Apply the Top Coat: The way you apply the top coat of paint is going to determine the type of cracks you get.
 For long cracks, make long brushstrokes when applying the top coat of paint.
 For smaller cracks, I sort of dab the paint on with a small brush.
 For tiny fractures, you’ll need to use a natural sea sponge to apply the top coat of paint.

 - Practice on Scrap Wood First: If this is your first time using crackle paint, you’ll probably want to practice a little first.
 You can do this on a few pieces of scrap wood.
 Paint the wood a dark color first and allow it to dry.
 You might want to experiment with different colors of base coat to see how you like the results before starting on a piece of furniture.

-You’ll also want to try different brush strokes with the top coat.
+- Experiment With Brush Strokes: You’ll also want to try different brush strokes with the top coat.
 That way, you’ll get to see how different applications achieve different results.
 If you’re doing several different experiments at the same time, you might want to jot down the technique you used for each example and attach the notes to the scraps of wood.

 - You May Want to Protect Your Finish With Varnish: Once you’ve followed all the steps and your crackle finish is achieved, allow it to dry completely before doing anything else to the surface.
 Of course, you might not want to do anything else to change the look of your crackled surface.
 You might, however, need to protect the finish.
 Don’t use a water-based product for this purpose.
 Instead, use an oil varnish, preferably one that dries quickly.

 - Try Using Sandpaper: If you like, you can do more distressing with sandpaper.
 Sand away areas that would receive lots of wear in a real-life situation.

-Crackle Paint with Glue
+Crackle Paint With Glue

 If you don’t want to buy a professional crackling medium, you can achieve similar results with plain glue.
-I’ve used Elmer’s Glue for this purpose, and I’m sure other brands will work, too. in my opinion, the results aren’t as good as the ones you’ll get with crackle medium, but they’re a cheap, acceptable option.
+I’ve used Elmer’s Glue for this purpose, and I’m sure other brands will work, too.
+In my opinion, the results aren’t as good as the ones you’ll get with crackle medium, but they’re a cheap, acceptable option.

 Stenciling Over Crackle Finish